-This exercises is extremely important not only to improve the mobility of the injured knee but it will also help maintain the strength of the quadriceps and hamstrings in the early stages of rehabilitation.
+This exercise is extremely important not only to improve the mobility of the injured knee but it will also help maintain the strength of the quadriceps and hamstrings in the early stages of rehabilitation.
 These movements can also help to decrease the swelling surrounding the knee.

 - Sit on the edge of a bench or chair.
-In the early stages it is best to sit on a seat that is high enough to allow the feet not to come in contact with the ground.
+In the early stages, it is best to sit on a seat that is high enough to allow the feet not to come in contact with the ground.
 This makes the exercise easier.

 - Slowly bend (flex) and straighten (extend) the knee within the limits of pain.

 - Aim for 3 sets of 10-20 repetitions 3 times a day as pain allows.

 Progress this exercise to holding the leg in place at the end of possible range, both in flexion and extension.
 This will aid in strengthening the muscles.

 This exercise mainly targets the hamstring muscles which are the main flexors of the knee.
 It will also help to stretch the quadriceps at the front of the thigh.